mrbeezwax/ItemPlates/README.md

 # ItemPlates

-## A Minecraft Spigot Plugin that adds item-specific Pressure Plates - Works with Minecraft 1.13+
+## A Minecraft Spigot Plugin that adds Item-specific Pressure Plates - Works with Minecraft 1.13+

 ### Description